1980 eruption of Mount St. Helens: Initial lateral blast

 The landslide exposed the dacite magma in Mount St. Helens' neck to much lower pressure, causing the gas-charged, partially molten rock and high-pressure steam above it to explode a few seconds after the landslide started.
 Explosions burst through the trailing part of the landslide, blasting rock debris northward.
 The resulting blast directed the pyroclastic flow laterally.
 It consisted of very hot volcanic gases, ash, and pumice formed from new lava, as well as pulverized old rock, which hugged the ground.
 Initially moving about 220 mph, the blast quickly accelerated to around 670 mph, and it may have briefly passed the speed of sound.

-Pyroclastic flow material passed over the moving avalanche and spread outward, devastating a fan-shaped area 23 miles across by 19 miles long (37kmby 31km).
+Pyroclastic flow material passed over the moving avalanche and spread outward, devastating a fan-shaped area 23 miles across by 19 miles long (37 km by 31 km).
 In total, about 230 sqmi of forest were knocked down, and extreme heat killed trees miles beyond the blow-down zone.
 At its vent, the lateral blast probably did not last longer than about thirty seconds, but the northward-radiating and expanding blast cloud continued for about another minute.

 Superheated flow material flashed water in Spirit Lake and North Fork Toutle River to steam, creating a larger, secondary explosion that was heard as far away as British Columbia, Montana, Idaho, and Northern California, yet many areas closer to the eruption (Portland, Oregon, for example) did not hear the blast.
 This so-called "quiet zone" extended radially a few tens of miles from the volcano and was created by the complex response of the eruption's sound waves to differences in temperature and air motion of the atmospheric layers, and to a lesser extent, local topography.

-Later studies indicated that one-third of the 0.045 cumi of material in the flow was new lava, and the rest was fragmented, older rock.
+Later studies indicated that one-third of the 0.045 mi3 of material in the flow was new lava, and the rest was fragmented, older rock.